 Use one of these creative resume templates to show that you know great visual design.
-They can also be edited and customized to further show off your design skills.
+Like all of our downloadable templates, they can also be edited and customized to further show off your design skills.

 Mix of object photos, including pencil, cellphone and doodles, make a creative sample.
 Olive-green section divider lines and arrow bullet points for descriptions.
-Social media expert, writer, communicator or technical sales resume template.
+Perfect for social media expert, writer, communicator or technical sales resumes.

 Color icons and shadowed stars make your key strengths stand out with light-blue backgrounds and bold, white fonts completing the creative look.
 Suited for marketing, public relations or publishing.